adamsilver/fdpb/09-an-expense-form.md

 There are three small functions that have been split out for readability and maintainability.
 When the button is clicked, we get a clone of the first `<div class="addAnother-item>` in the form.
 Then we add the clone to the end of the form.

-#### Adding Remove Buttons
+#### Injecting Remove Buttons

-The form initially starts out with just a single expense— there's no Remove button because the user has to submit at least one expense.
+The form initially starts out with just a single expense.
+There's no Remove button because the user has to submit at least one expense.
 However, when the user adds another expense, we need to add a Remove button to the first expense.
 To do this, when the Add Another button is pressed, we'll need to check whether a Remove button should be added.

 ```JS
 AddAnotherForm.prototype.onAddButtonClick = function(e) {